DragonBlame/tpf-dragons-edition/WABBAJACK.md

 ## Installation

 If you haven't installed Wabbajack yet, grab its latest release from [here](https://github.com/wabbajack-tools/wabbajack/releases), make a folder inside the root of the drive like _C:\Wabbajack_ and place the `Wabbajack.exe` file inside it.
-Again this folder must not be in the Windows related folders.
+Again this file must not be in the Windows related folders.

 The downloading and installation process can take a very long time, it depends on your system's specifications and on your internet's speed.
 > It will be way faster if you have one big mod folder for all modlists to make the installation process faster and not to make you download the mods once again